charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 ### Keystone/K8s Authentication management

-Charmed Kubernetes was installing and managing an older version of keystone-auth which manages authentication and authorization through keystone.
+Charmed Kubernetes was installing and managing an older version of keystone-auth which manages authentication and authorisation through keystone.

-This service is better suited to be managed externally from the kubernetes-control-plane charm.
+This service is better suited to be managed externally from the `kubernetes-control-plane` charm.
 However, the charm provides the following upgrade method to maintain the deployment of this service beyond 1.28.

-One can determine if keystone management is applicable with
+One can determine if Keystone management is applicable with

 ```
 juju status --relations | grep kubernetes-control-plane:keystone-credentials
 ```

-If this is empty, nothing regarding keystone management is required.
+If this is empty, no steps regarding Keystone management are required.

 If this states:

 ```
-juju status --relations | grep kubernetes-control-plane:keystone-credentials
 keystone:identity-credentials  kubernetes-control-plane:keystone-credentials   keystone-credentials    regular
 ```

-then you'll need to prepare a bit before the upgrade.
+...then you'll need to prepare a bit before the upgrade.

 #### Resources

-One should familiarize themself with k8s-keystone auth via the [upstream docs][keystone-auth]
+One should familiarise themself with k8s-keystone auth via the [upstream docs][keystone-auth]

 Keystone has two "Auth" options:
 1) Authentication of users only called [keystone-authentication][]
-2) Authentication and Authorization of users called [keystone-authorization][]
+2) Authentication and authorisation of users, called [keystone-authorization][]

-Both options require the deployment and management of the [k8s-keystone-auth webhook service][keystone-auth-webhook], a deployment which provides a service endpoint for the kubernetes-api-server to use as an intermediate to interact with an external keystone service.
+Both options require the deployment and management of the [k8s-keystone-auth webhook service][keystone-auth-webhook], a deployment which provides a service endpoint for the `kubernetes-api-server` to use as an intermediate to interact with an external Keystone service.

 #### Preparation

-Starting in 1.29 the kubernetes-control-plane charm will drop the following:
+Starting from version 1.29, the `kubernetes-control-plane` charm will drop the following:

-* `kubernetes-control-plane:keystone-credentials` relation
+- `kubernetes-control-plane:keystone-credentials` relation
-* `keystone-policy` config
+- `keystone-policy` config
-* `enable-keystone-authorization` config
+- `enable-keystone-authorization` config
-* `keystone-ssl-ca` config
+- `keystone-ssl-ca` config

-Before upgrading, it is important to capture the state of these config options
+Before upgrading, it is important to capture the state of these config options:

 ```
 mkdir keystone-upgrade